DaRainbowWarrior/ETHack-CS/README.md

 # ETHack-CS

-Little repository gathering info together for the Etikus Hackelés 1 course in the University of Debrecen (Only the essentials and not obvious stuff)
+Little repository gathering info together for the Etikus Hackelés 1 course of the University of Debrecen (Only the essentials and not obvious stuff)

 - [Linux basics](linux.md)